pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Add where clause to join select statements (similar as ON)
 - Sql filters: (SqlExpression | UserDefinedFilter)[]
 - object type filter
 - New entities: User has Followers (User-User manyToMany), show SalesItems from followers